 Side-note: by clicking on the "Crop" button, I can easily crop any photo area I want, without destroying my photo properties like size or position from the editor.

-We want to keep things simple, so we have introduced another feature for your images on PixTeller Editor: your images can be masked with any shape available.
+We want to keep things simple, so we have introduced another feature for your pictures on the editor: your images can be masked with any shape available.
 You can choose from thousands and thousands of shapes, even geometrical ones, that you didn't even know existed.
 In our case here, the best mask is the rectangle that is the default mask for all the images you add into the editor.
 Remember!
 You can update the mask at any moment.

 Again, what we've learned from the 'Shape' is that you can change the Border, Shadow or Skew values.
 You may also adjust the shape Brightness, Hue, Saturation, Lightness, and RGB.
 What is awesome is that you can add a Blur, Noise or Pixelate effect on your design photos.

-I just want to remind you that if you are looking for these filters elsewhere, you'll not be able to find them on any other online editor because it’s a feature we designed.
-Most importantly, is that you can use all of these filters to create your own Videos or GIFs from a single image.
+I just want to remind you that if you are looking for these filters elsewhere, you'll not be able to find them on any other online editor because it's a feature we designed.
+Most importantly, is that you can use all of these filters to create your own short animations from a single image.
 You will learn how to by viewing this tutorial.

 Now, let's move forward and see how to add a text element to your design.
 To do this, just click the 'Text' button to open the text panel.
 Once the panel is opened, click on the 'Add text' button.